alok-y/PatternQuest2/README.md

 # PatternQuest
+A game using Javascript
+# Desccription

-Remember the pattern of blinking colors and reclick the same pattern again to increase the level.
+Remember the pattern sequence of blinking colors and if the pattern sequence matches with user input ,levels are increased.